muckee/twitter-php-api/README.md

 >`$ sudo nano /etc/nginx/sites-available/twitter-php-api`

 >This file must be edited according to the configuration of your specific environment.
-Documentation can be found here: [https://nginx.org/en/docs/](https://nginx.org/en/docs/)
+>General NGINX documentation can be found here: [https://nginx.org/en/docs/](https://nginx.org/en/docs/)
+>You should configure your server according to Slim's recommendations, found here: [https://www.slimframework.com/docs/v4/start/web-servers.html](https://www.slimframework.com/docs/v4/start/web-servers.html)

 >Once configured, the settings can be applied by issuing the following commands